Ultrawipf/OpenFFBoard_wiki/Pinouts-and-peripherals.md

 An analog shifter is a 2 axis joystick with positions mapped to gamepad buttons.

+Use 3.3V for the shifter supply!
+NOT 5V!
+5V can damage the chip and will result in incorrect values.

 **G29 mode:**

 X and Y channels can be mapped to analog inputs.
 Default is input 5 and 6 (A4 & A5).